stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 }
 ```

-Note that since only one region mapping is allowed per memory block the `map` method silently releases the previous mapping (if any).
+Note that since only one region mapping is allowed per memory instance the `map` method silently releases the previous mapping (if any).

 Destroyed allocations are not removed from the block but are only marked as released and can be reallocated: